drsydd/SS14-Medical-Suggestions/README.md

 	Liver disease : RP, no gameplay value.
 	Lung disease (Remove?
 Asthma already there, keep things simple) Migraines : Requires betablockers.
-	Neuroaversion  : not something medical, remove?
+	Neuroaversion  : not something medical, but Ive seen it used in the codebase with migraines...
 	Osteoporosis : RP, no gameplay value.
 	Seizures : Rename to Epilepsy, requires antiepileptics.
 	Sleep Apnea : Gives higher blood pressure.